 Yes it really does cost that to ship a small parcel to the USA and more to the European side of the globe.
 We now use DHL for door to door service and these guys are no mucking around.
 3 days door to door is normal, amazing really.

 The government run postal system is actually more expensive at around double the price for their express service which is not a true express service.
-And similar price in the $40+ range to ship 500g anyway plus insurance (definitely a good idea for the postal system).
+And similar price in the $40+ range to ship 500g anyway plus insurance definitely required for the postal system.
 Check the Auspost website yourself by all means and you’ll see we are all between a rock and a hard place with this matter.

-Yes we at Vesper Tools are sorry about making you pay $44 for shipping for one little thing but this is the way the world has gone.
+Yes we at Vesper Tools are sorry about making you pay $46 for shipping for one little 500g parcel but this is the way the world has gone.
 Order more than one item to bring your per unit cost down, for example we can ship 4 spoon carving tools in a 500g parcel for the same price, thats $10 each.
 Not so bad after all, yes it hurts the pocket for just one item.

 The workshop and visitation

 Vesper Tools does not have shop front with a staffed sales counter.
 Based in an industrial area our focus is making tools as efficiently as possible to highest possible standards.
 We are a small business with many commitments so we may not be here if you turn up un-announced.
 That said we are quite happy to show folks around if time permits and an appointment is made.
 Generous and spontaneous donations to the yet to be formed Vesper Tools Benevolence Fund are always appreciated but not compulsory.